Abstract

 Limitations and Ethics

 This map is a screening tool.
-It predicts where childhood lead-exposure risk concentrates, using public housing and poverty data, and we validate that prediction against measured childhood blood lead in three states.
+It predicts where childhood lead-exposure risk concentrates, using public housing and poverty data, and we validate that prediction against measured childhood blood lead in eight states: one independent test at the census-tract scale, five independent tests at the county scale, and two consistency checks against the source study's own surveillance.
 It does not measure lead in any home, and it does not diagnose any child.
-The distinctions below are not throat-clearing.
-Each one bounds a specific claim a reader might otherwise draw from a colored map, and each is grounded in the same literature the method is built on.
+Each limitation below constrains a specific claim a reader might otherwise draw from a colored map.

 The estimates are ecological, not individual

 Every value on this map is a property of a census tract, not of a person or a house.
-The model is built from tract-level aggregates (the share of housing built before 1940 and before 1950, from Census table B25034, and tract poverty from table S1701), so its output describes the average risk environment of a neighborhood.
-Reading a tract-level association as if it applied to an individual is the ecological fallacy: the error of assuming that because a neighborhood scores high, a given child or address in it is high-risk, or that because it scores low, a child in it is safe 45.
+The model is built from tract-level aggregates (three construction-era housing-age shares, pre-1940, 1940-1959, and 1960-1979, from Census table B25034, weighted toward older stock, and tract poverty from table S1701), so its output describes the average risk environment of a neighborhood.
+Reading a tract-level association as if it applied to an individual is the ecological fallacy 34.
 The EPA hotspots analysis we extend is explicit on this point.
 Its authors state that the analysis operates at the population level (census tract, county, and state) and "cannot identify sources at particular addresses or risk at an individual level" 4.
-A high-risk tract still contains remediated and lead-free homes; a low-risk tract still contains pre-1940 houses with deteriorating lead paint.
-The map narrows where to look.
-It cannot tell any single family whether their home has a hazard.
+A high-risk tract still contains remediated and lead-free homes.
+A low-risk tract still contains pre-1940 houses with deteriorating lead paint.
+The map narrows where to look, but it cannot tell any single family whether their home has a hazard.
 That is what a physical test is for.

 It predicts risk, not poisoning

 The indices are correlates of exposure risk (old paint, concentrated poverty), not a measurement of lead in a child's blood.
-Our validation establishes that the predicted surface tracks measured childhood blood lead at the same strength the source paper reports (Spearman 0.66 in Michigan, 0.65 in Ohio, 0.70 in metro-Milwaukee Wisconsin; the EPA paper reports Cohen's kappa of 0.49 to 0.63 against roughly 1.9 million Michigan tests from 2006 to 2016 and 2.3 million Ohio tests from 2005 to 2018) 4.
-A correlation of that order is strong for an ecological model and weak as a basis for any individual prediction.
-Substantial variance remains unexplained, because exposure also depends on factors absent from the model: actual paint condition, renovation and disturbance history, water service-line material, soil, imported consumer goods, and occupational take-home lead.
-The map should be read as a prioritization signal, never as a count of poisoned children.
+Our validation shows that the predicted surface tracks measured childhood blood lead at a moderate level (Spearman rho 0.54 in Michigan, 0.62 in Ohio, and 0.70 in metropolitan Milwaukee, Wisconsin).
+A correlation of that order is meaningful for an ecological model and weak as a basis for any individual prediction.
+Much variance remains unexplained, because exposure also depends on factors absent from the model: actual paint condition, renovation and disturbance history, water service-line material, soil, imported consumer goods, and occupational take-home lead.
+The map should be read as a way to set priorities, never as a count of poisoned children.

 The input data carry a vintage lag

 The map is only as current as the American Community Survey behind it.
-The 2018-2022 ACS 5-year estimates pool responses collected across the full five-year window of January 1, 2018 through December 31, 2022, so the housing and poverty picture is a multi-year average, not a snapshot of today 46.
+The 2018-2022 ACS 5-year estimates pool responses collected across the full five-year window of January 1, 2018 through December 31, 2022, so the housing and poverty picture is a multi-year average, not a snapshot of today 35.
 Housing stock changes slowly, which makes the pre-1940 share relatively stable, but poverty, occupancy, and demolition or renovation can shift faster than the data refresh.
 Any tract that has seen significant teardown, rehabilitation, or demographic turnover since the survey window will be characterized with a lag of several years.
-This is the same constraint the EPA analysis faced.
-That work relied on 2010 census inputs, and we improve currency by moving to the 2018-2022 vintage, but we do not eliminate the lag 4.
+The EPA analysis faced the same constraint.
+That work relied on 2010 census inputs.
+We improve currency by moving to the 2018-2022 vintage, but we do not eliminate the lag 4.

 Small and rural tracts are measured least precisely

 ACS reliability degrades as geography shrinks, and the 5-year tract estimates that this map depends on are the Census Bureau's least precise published level.
-The Bureau ships a margin of error with every estimate for exactly this reason and urges caution where it is large 47.
-The problem is structural: in the 2007-2011 ACS the average tract had only about 135 completed interviews over five years, against an average of about 280 housing units in the 2000 long form, and tract-level margins of error run on average about 75 percent larger than the corresponding 2000 long-form figures 48.
-The 5-year estimates that absorbed the COVID-disrupted 2020 collection year carry wider margins still 49.
-The practical consequence falls hardest on low-population and rural tracts, where small samples widen the uncertainty band and a tract's percentile rank can be noisy.
+The Bureau ships a margin of error with every estimate for exactly this reason and urges caution where it is large 36.
+The problem is built into the sampling.
+In the 2007-2011 ACS the average tract had only about 135 completed interviews over five years, against an average of about 280 housing units in the 2000 long form, and tract-level margins of error run on average about 75 percent larger than the corresponding 2000 long-form figures 37.
+The 5-year estimates that absorbed the COVID-disrupted 2020 collection year carry wider margins still 38.
+The consequence falls hardest on low-population and rural tracts, where small samples widen the uncertainty band and a tract's percentile rank can be noisy.
 Sparse rural areas can also be physically large, so a single risk value may average over heterogeneous housing across many miles.
-Rural risk on this map should be read with more caution than urban risk, not less.
+Read rural risk on this map with more caution than urban risk, not less.

 Measured blood-lead data are scarce and uneven, which is the point

 The reason a prediction map is needed is that ground-truth blood-lead data are incomplete and inconsistently available.
 Surveillance undercounts exposure because not all children are tested.
-CDC receives about 3 million blood-lead test results a year, and the agency states plainly that these data are "not a population-based estimate" and "are not representative of the United States or even of an entire state or county" 50.
+CDC receives about 3 million blood-lead test results a year, and the agency states plainly that these data are "not a population-based estimate" and "are not representative of the United States or even of an entire state or county" 39.
+We test directly whether this targeting drives the result and find it does not: the measured values are rates, not counts, and controlling for the number of children tested leaves the correlations positive (Sensitivity to testing coverage, above), though a validation fully independent of who gets tested would need population-representative testing or a complete registry.
 Coverage and reporting vary by state, by insurer, and by year.
 That scarcity has two consequences for this work.
-First, our validation is necessarily limited to the few states that publish tract-resolvable measured data (Michigan and Ohio via the EPA paper's Supplement B; Wisconsin via the state's open ArcGIS service), so external validity to states with different housing eras and testing regimes is assumed, not proven.
-Second, the same scarcity is the public-health case for the map: it extends a neighborhood-level warning to the many jurisdictions (for example New Hampshire, Colorado, and Connecticut) where measured blood-lead data are locked in PDFs or Tableau dashboards and reachable only by FOIA.
+First, our validation is limited to the few states that publish tract-resolvable measured data (Michigan and Ohio via the EPA paper's Supplement B; Wisconsin via the state's open ArcGIS service), so external validity to states with different housing eras and testing regimes is assumed, not proven.
+Second, the same scarcity is the public-health case for the map.
+It extends a neighborhood-level warning to the many jurisdictions (for example New Hampshire, Colorado, and Connecticut) where measured blood-lead data are locked in PDFs or Tableau dashboards and reachable only by FOIA.
 Where there is no public blood data, a validated prediction is the only neighborhood-level signal available.

 Screening, not diagnosis

 The honest framing for both the map and the test it points to is screening.
-CDC is explicit that even its blood-lead reference value of 3.5 micrograms per deciliter is "a screening tool," is "not health-based," and is "not a regulatory standard," and that no safe level of lead in children has been identified 51.
+CDC is explicit that even its blood-lead reference value of 3.5 micrograms per deciliter is "a screening tool," is "not health-based," and is "not a regulatory standard," and that no safe level of lead in children has been identified 40.
 A neighborhood risk map sits one step further from diagnosis than a blood test does.
-It flags places to investigate.
+It flags places to investigate, and nothing more.
 It does not establish that a hazard exists at any address or that any child has been exposed.
-The appropriate response to a high-risk tract is confirmation, not alarm: an inspection, a dust-wipe, an XRF reading, or a low-cost field screen, followed by a blood-lead test for the child if a hazard is found.
+The right response to a high-risk tract is confirmation, not alarm.
+That means a home risk assessment, a dust-wipe or paint-chip analysis, or an XRF reading, followed by a blood-lead test for the child if a hazard is found.
 Used that way, the map does what a screen should do.
-It directs limited inspection and testing resources toward the places most likely to need them, and it makes no claim it cannot support about any individual home or child.
+It points limited inspection and testing resources toward the places most likely to need them, and it makes no claim it cannot support about any individual home or child.

 -